KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Assurance---Endorsement/Clinical-and-Technical-Assurance.page.md

 - Any stakeholder can raise an issue in Simplifier relevant to these assets; you need a Simplifier account to do this.
 You can register at https://simplifier.net/signup.

 ### Contact Us
-If you require further information, please email the [UK Core Development team](mailto:interoperabilityteam@nhs.net).
+If you require further information, please email the [IOPS Team](mailto:interoperabilityteam@nhs.net).

 ---